comrumino/cpp-coursework/notes.md

 ## Function
 * TODO definition
 * copy-by-value not suitable for large objects
+* a factory function is a function that returns a class instance (e.g. make_unique which returns a unique_ptr instance)

 ### Function prototype
 * used to identify to the compiler